 - State process and criteria for a Governor's Shortage Designation for RHCs (PDF)

 - Governor Designated and DHHS Secretary Certified Shortage Areas for RHCs

 Federal and State Partnership:

-- Federal Shortage Designation Bureau in DHHS/HRSA is responsible for reviewing and making final decisions on shortage designation applications per federal regulations, and maintaining a web-searchable database of designations.
+- Bureau of Health Workforce in HRSA is responsible for reviewing and making final decisions on shortage designation applications per federal regulations, and maintaining a web-searchable database of designations.

 - State health departments are responsible for: coordinating with clinics that request shortage designations, collecting and analyzing provider FTE and other designation data, and submitting state applications for federal designation of shortage areas.
 The Wisconsin Primary Care Office is responsible for shortage designation applications in Wisconsin.

 Shortage Designations in Wisconsin:

 - HPSAs in Wisconsin (June 2012) = 106 primary care, 74 dental, and 109 mental health

 - HPSA searchable database — Select state, then select county and specialty, and select "show me the HPSAs"